TeamOpenSmartGlasses/SmartGlassesManager/android_smart_phone/README.md

+main/ is the main Android application.
+Open and run this in Android Studio

-main/ is the main system, which is a (stickied) fork of the Google MediaPipe library and Android example program.
+mediapipe/ is the mobile/edge AIML system, which is a (stickied) fork of the Google MediaPipe library and Android example program.
 The holistic android app and holisitic graph have been extended to include a number of new neural networks and processes.
-Because Bazel is complex and there's no benefit to changing things yet, we develop our main app in the Android examples folder, mediapipe/examples/android/src/java/com/google/mediapipe/apps/wearableai

-REPEAT, if you want to edit the application, go here: `mediapipe/examples/android/src/java/com/google/mediapipe/apps/wearableai`
+If you want to edit the application, go here: `main/` If you want to edit mediapipe library, go here: `mediapipe/`

 You can either use the officially released APK (on Github or <emexwearables.com>) or build your own locally after following the instructions in the main README.md and then the instruction below:

 ## Install and build

+### Main Application

+Open, build, and run the app in `main/` from Android Studio, just like any other Android app.

+### Mediapipe AAR

 1. Follow these instructions to setup Bazel and MediaPipe: https://google.github.io/mediapipe/getting_started/android.html (including the external link on this page on how to install MediaPipe)
     - don't forget to follow these instructions on that same page: https://google.github.io/mediapipe/getting_started/install.html